Boarding School Survivors Therapy for Ex-boarders

 Take the first step and contact Marcus to discuss therapy for Boarding School Survivors.

 Where to learn more about Boarding School Survivors Syndrome

-The informative website of an organisation that challenges the boarding school industry’s practice of educating children in residential institutions and forcing them to adapt to a form of institutional life stuck in a discredited, abusive past. www.boardingconcern.org.uk
+The informative website of an organisation that offers support, a newsletter, an annual conference and dedicated, intelligent opposition to the boarding school industry’s practice of educating children in residential institutions and forcing these children to adapt.
+This is an unnatural form of institutional life rooted in a discredited, abusive past. www.bss-support.org.uk

 The Making of Them

 Ground-breaking BBC2 documentary filmed in 1993 about 8 or 9 year old boys starting boarding.

 A programme of safe but challenging groupwork, designed especially for ex-boarders, that has run for over 25 years and helped hundreds of survivors.

 Colin Mackenzie’s memories of the abuse that went on at his prep school.